brigadecore/brigade/docs/topics/javascript.md

 - `annotations: {[key: string]:string}`: Name/value pairs of annotations to add to the job's pod
 - `resourceRequests: JobResourceRequest`: CPU and memory request resources for the job pod container.
 - `resourceLimits: JobResourceLimit`: CPU and memory limit resources for the job pod container.
-- `displayLogs: boolean`: controls whether logs from the job Pod will be sent to output.
+- `streamLogs: boolean`: controls whether logs from the job Pod will be streamed to output (similar functionality to `kubectl logs PODNAME -f`).

 #### Setting execution resources to a job